-- 1. Implement educational interventions early, based on data showing when warning signs are present.
-The longer the educational hardships experienced by Black and Latino boys are ignored, the more difficult it is to address them. - 2.
-Couple policies to end "social promotion," or address students at risk of dropping out of school, with a plan to diagnose the learning needs of these students. - 3.
-Increase access to quality early-childhood programs by providing expanded access to extended learning opportunities after school and during the summer, and utilizing targeted interventions to cultivate literacy and bilingualism during the elementary years, to ensure that students have the literacy skills required to succeed in secondary school.
+1. Implement educational interventions early, based on data showing when warning signs are present.
+The longer the educational hardships experienced by Black and Latino boys are ignored, the

+2. Couple policies to end "social promotion," or address students at risk of dropping out of school, with

+3. Increase access to quality early-childhood programs by providing expanded access to extended learning opportunities after school and during the summer, and utilizing targeted interventions to cultivate literacy and bilingualism during the elementary years, to ensure that students have the

 - 4. Create policy interventions that are holistic and integrated.
-Policy interventions must be designed in a comprehensive manner in order to respond to the broad range of individual needs-economic, social, psychological, emotional-that impact child development and social welfare. - 5.
+Policy interventions must be designed in a comprehensive manner in order to respond to the broad range of individual needseconomic, social, psychological, emotional-that impact child development and social welfare. - 5.
 Create a comprehensive school-discipline policy by including strategies to address the causes of behavior problems and a plan to reconnect offending students to the goals and purpose of school. - 6.
 Ensure that interventions aimed at changing individual student behavior also involve efforts to transform the institutions that serve young men so that they become more responsive to their needs.
 Changes need to be made by individual students (improved study habits, more proactive help-seeking) as well as with respect to the structure and climate of educational institutions (greater access to counselors and mentors, access to campus jobs). - 7.
 Evaluate policy interventions regularly and make modifications based on new evidence to ensure effectiveness.
 Include a plan to sustain programs that prove successful. - 8.
 Create policy interventions that are sensitive to ethnic, racial, and socioeconomic differences among different groups of Black and Latino boys.
 The challenges confronting Black and Latino students must be differentiated by national origin, class, geographical location, educational level, and age.
 While many of the hardships African American and Latino youth face are the same, programs to support these youth must be sensitive to cultural and linguistic differences.
 Especially in communities where there are tensions between Blacks and Latinos, it is important not to assume that a single initiative focused on the needs of young men will work for all in need. - 9.
 Design policy interventions to avoid stigmatizing while providing youth with the needed support.
 Rather than designing interventions that are exclusively targeted at Black and Latino males, in many cases it will be beneficial to focus policies based on need rather than race or gender identity. - 10.
 Include both individual and institutional/systemic levels of change in policy interventions.
 For example, programs aimed at reducing the number of students who drop out of school are unlikely to succeed if they only target at-risk students while ignoring the conditions in school (shortage of counselors, lack of academic support, etc.) that contribute to high dropout rates. - 11.
 Design policy interventions that identify systems of social support in order to create a context for supportive interpersonal interactions.
-Successful intervention programs are most likely to
+Successful intervention programs are most likely to focuses exclusively on the individual.